ofefo/welcomeBach/README.md

 # welcomeBach

-Receive a list of YouTube links to recordings of a randomly selected piece by Bach on startup.
+Receive a list of YouTube links for recordings of a different piece by Bach at each startup.

 ```
 Today's Bach is: